 Reviewed by Michael Haykin

 Michael A.G.
-Haykin is Professor of Church History and Christian Spirituality at The Southern Baptist Theological Seminary, and he is Review Editor for Church History here at Books At a Glance.
+Haykin, Professor of Church History at the Southern Baptist Theological Seminary and Review Editor for Church History here at Books At a Glance, has written widely on religion and society in the 18th-century Britain.

 Buy the books